-113 The Court has never outlined what these exceptions may be but has implied that, in at least some cases, violating the single-digit ratio is constitutionally permissible.
-State Farm Mut.
-Auto.
-Ins.
-Co. v.
-Campbell, 538 U.S. 408, 425 (2003) (holding that "few" awards in excess of a single-digit ratio will satisfy due process without specifying what factors may allow an award to exceed this ratio while still satisfying due process).
+^{135.} The Court has never outlined what these exceptions may be but has implied that, in at least some cases, violating the single-digit ratio is constitutionally permissible.
+State Farm, 538 U.S. at 425 (holding that "few" awards in excess of a single-digit ratio will satisfy due process without specifying what factors may allow an award to exceed this ratio while still satisfying due process).